Subscribe to our KlearNow monthly newsletter, providing top insights on global trade, customs, and drayage news. Sign Up

 4. Not creating capacity, but only regulating it:

-To provide reliable services, logistics companies need to invest in assets, such as trucks, warehouses, and cargo handling equipment, which necessitates significant capital expenditure.
+To provide reliable logistics services, logistics companies need to invest in assets, such as trucks, warehouses, and cargo handling equipment, which necessitates significant capital expenditure.

 If a digital freight forwarder were to position itself merely as an intermediary, relying on procuring trucking capacity from other transporters, its business model would be inherently unstable, as their core offering is reliant on procuring transport capacity externally and at viable rates.
 Besides, there exists the risk of the capacity owner directly approaching the customer, thereby making the digital forwarder redundant.
+After all the customer expectations are the same, so why not bypass the middle man?

 Hence, digital freight forwarders and logtech start-ups operating on an asset-light model, and whose product offering essentially consists of a tech-enabled interface connecting cargo owners and transportation service providers, will find it difficult to hold their own as competition intensifies.

-Companies like Uber which have succeeded in offering discounts initially to lure people on its platform and subsequently increase costs to profitable levels, are better positioned to compete with incumbents than are regulators of capacity such as Convoy Inc, who had not made significant investments in capacity.
+Companies like Uber, which have succeeded in offering discounts initially to lure people on its platform and subsequently increase costs to profitable levels, are better positioned to compete with incumbents than are regulators of capacity such as Convoy Inc, who had not made significant investments in capacity.

 5. No consistent scalability in a cyclical market